-Our responsibility as independent auditors of the Company, is laid down by Listing Rule 5.98, which requires us to issue a report on the Directors' Statement of Compliance with the Principles, which is set out on pages 15 to 21.
+Our responsibility is laid down by Listing Rule 5.98, which requires us to issue a report on the Directors' Statement of Compliance with the Principles included in the Group's Annual Report.

 We review the Directors' Statement of Compliance, and report as to whether this Statement provides the disclosures required by Listing Rule 5.97.
-We are not required to, and we do not, consider whether the Board's statements on internal control and risk management systems cover all the risks and controls in relation to the financial reporting process, or form an opinion on the effectiveness of the Group's corporate governance procedures or its risks and control procedures. nor on the ability of the Group to continue in operational existence.
+We are not required to, and we do not, consider whether the Board's statements on internal control and risk management systems cover all the risks and controls in relation to the financial reporting process, or form an opinion on the effectiveness of the Group's corporate governance procedures or its risks and control procedures, nor on the ability of the Group to continue in operational existence.

-In our opinion, the Directors' Statement of Compliance set out on pages 15 to 21 provides the disclosures required by Listing Rule 5.97 issued by the Listing Authority of Malta.
+In our opinion, the Directors' Statement of Compliance provides the disclosures required by Listing Rules 5.94 and 5.97 issued by the Listing Authority of Malta.